getsentry/sentry-javascript/packages/replay/README.md

 Sentry.init({
   dsn: '__DSN__',
-  integrations: [
-    new Replay({

   // This sets the sample rate to be 10%.
 You may want this to be 100% while
   // in development and sample at a lower rate in production
-      sessionSampleRate: 0.1,
+  replaysSampleRate: 0.5,

   // If the entire session is not sampled, use the below sample rate to sample
   // sessions when an error occurs.
-      errorSampleRate: 1.0,
+  replaysOnErrorSampleRate: 1.0,

-      // Mask all text content with asterisks (*).
-Passes text
-      // content through to `maskTextFn` before sending to server.
-      //
-      // Defaults to true, uncomment to change
+  integrations: [
+    new Replay({
+      // Additional SDK configuration goes in here, for example:
-      // maskAllText: true,
+      maskAllText: true,

-      // Block all media elements (img, svg, video, object,
-      // picture, embed, map, audio)
-      //
-      // Defaults to true, uncomment to change
-      // blockAllMedia: true,
+      blockAllMedia: true
+      // See below for all available options
     })
   ],
   // ...